-** The SOBCon business and social media conference/think tank with Becky in Chicago, IL.
+The SOBCon business and social media conference/think tank with Becky in Chicago, IL.

-** Texas Association of CVBs (Convention and Visitors Bureaus) annual conference (with Tourism Currents co-founder Becky McCray) in Lubbock and Killeen, TX.
+** Texas Association of CVBs (Convention and Visitors Bureaus) annual conferences in Lubbock, Killeen, and The Woodlands, TX.

 ** Social Media Tulsa conference in Tulsa, OK (twice.)